 Bostic worked at the Federal Reserve Board of Governors from 1995 to 2001, first as an economist and then a senior economist in the monetary and financial studies section, where his work on the Community Reinvestment Act earned him a special achievement award.
 He served as special assistant to HUD's assistant secretary of policy development and research in 1999.
 He was also a professional lecturer at American University in 1998.

-Bostic was born in 1966 and grew up in Delran, New Jersey.
+Bostic was born in New York City in 1966 and grew up in Delran, New Jersey.
 He graduated from Harvard University in 1987 with a combined major in economics and psychology.
 He earned his doctorate in economics from Stanford University in 1995.

 He has previously served on many boards and advisory committees, including the California Community Reinvestment Corporation, Abode Communities, NeighborWorks, the National Community Stabilization Trust, the Urban Land Institute, the Consumer Financial Protection Bureau, the American Real Estate and Urban Economics Association, the National Economic Association, and Freddie Mac.